 What Can I Expect When I Visit the SSM Health Cardinal Glennon St. Louis Fetal Care Institute?

 Using a multidisciplinary approach, our team will evaluate your baby to determine its specific needs.
-Ultrasounds will be used to monitor your baby’s growth and development, and a fetal echocardiogram may be used to check for a heart defect, which is more common in babies with trisomy 21.
-You will also work with our social worker to make sure you understand the resources available for families of individuals with Down syndrome.
+Ultrasounds will be used to monitor your baby’s growth and development, and a fetal echocardiogram may be used to check for a heart defect, which is more common in babies with Trisomy 21.
+You will also work with our social worker to learn about the resources available for families of individuals with Down syndrome.

-The risk of miscarriage and stillbirth increases in these cases, but babies with trisomy 21 who are carried to full term can usually be delivered vaginally without incident unless there are other reasons to consider an alternate mode of delivery.
+The risk of miscarriage and stillbirth increases in babies with Trisomy 21, but those who are carried to full term can usually be delivered vaginally without incident unless there are other reasons to consider an alternate mode of delivery.

 How is Trisomy 21 Treated?